lowRISC/opentitan/doc/project/checklist.md

 - DV Plan document drafted, indicating the overall DV strategy, intent and the testbench environment details with diagrams, details on TB, UVCs, checkers, scoreboard, interfaces, assertions, coverage objects (if applicable).
 - Details may be missing since most items are not expected to be fully developed at this stage.

-### TESTPLAN_COMPLETED
+### VERIFICATION_PLAN_COMPLETED

-A fully completed Testplan written in Hjson, indicating the list of planned tests with descriptions indicating the goal of the test and optionally details on stimulus and the checking procedure.
+- A fully completed Testplan written in Hjson, indicating the list of planned tests with descriptions indicating the goal of the test and optionally details on stimulus and the checking procedure.
+- A fully completed functional coverage plan written in Hjson, indicating the list of functional coverage points and coverage crosses with a description of what feature is covered by this coverpoint.

 ### TB_TOP_CREATED